MakieOrg/Website/src/blogposts/raycore/post.md

 * **Acoustic simulations** - Model sound propagation in architectural spaces
 * **Neutron transport simulations** - Nuclear reactor analysis and radiation shielding
 * **Thermal radiosity** - Heat transfer analysis in complex geometries
-* **Scientific visualization with Makie** - The upcoming raytracing backend will enable photorealistic rendering of scientific data
+* **Scientific visualization** - Photorealistic rendering of scientific data and simulation results
 * **Any application that needs ray tracing** - The core is general-purpose

 A high-performance implementation of CPU and GPU ray tracing in Julia can be a huge enabler for research and development in these fields, especially considering how easy it is to jump into the code and make changes dynamically.
 Need to add a new material model?
 Write a few methods.
 Want to try a different BVH construction algorithm?
 Implement the interface.
-The barrier to experimentation is low.
+The barrier to experimentation is low and I hope this will be used in many fields, increasing the user and developer community for the core implementation.

 ## Getting Started